moudheus/tgn/README.md

 #### Run all

-To run the main models on the 4 datasets with future prediction use the script below.
+To run the main models on all datasets with future prediction use the script below.

 ```
 source ./run.sh